 Be aware that the usual East Lothian wildlife (deer and hares) are common.

 See also the note about blue-green “algae”, which can be toxic to dogs.

-Nearest toilets are at Gosford Farm Bothy Shop.
+The toilets at the Gosford Farm Bothy may be open.

 Nearest town: Aberlady